Imperial German Army: National contingents

 The German Empire was formed by 38 duchies and kingdoms each with their traditions of warfare.
-Although the new army of the united German Empire was nominally "German" and most state forces served integrated into the Prussian Army, the Bavarian Army, Saxon Army and Württemberg Army remained independent national contingents:
+Although the new army of the united German Empire was nominally "German" and most state forces served integrated into the Prussian Army, the Bavarian Army, the Saxon Army, and the Württemberg Army remained independent national contingents:

 Nevertheless, in times of war, all of these would pledge allegiance to the Kaiser and the German nation.
-They did, however, remain organizationally distinct, being able to raise units of their own without assistance from the dominating Prussians.
+They did, however, remain organisationally distinct, being able to raise units of their own without assistance from the dominating Prussians.
 In one instance, Freiherr von Sonden (from Württemberg) was able to "quite legitimately send a request directly to the Ministry of War in Stuttgart for the raising of a new artillery regiment".

 Regiments and units from separate constituents were also raised locally and often numbered independently from each other – for example, there was (among others) both a Bavarian 1st Infantry Regiment and a Württemberger 1st Infantry Regiment.

-While the aforementioned contingents wore dinstinctive uniforms, with the differences becoming less over time, the origin of units would be denoted on the uniform in the colours of the rank insignia until the early 20th century.
+While the aforementioned contingents wore distinctive uniforms, with the differences becoming less over time, the origin of units would be denoted on the uniform in the colours of the rank insignia until the early 20th century.
 They also had different cockades on the headgear.
 The Imperial cockade was to be worn above the state cockade on hats and caps, while they were worn on the right (state on the left) of helmets and more specialised headgear.